basvandesande/azurecodingarchitect/blog/content/posts/gitcredentials.md

 Then the moment comes that I need to clone the repository, which can be a hassle from time-to-time.
 Normally I clone the repository using VSCode.
 After cloning the repository, I start working by adding my own features.

-From time to times, when I want to pull code or push my feature branch to the origin, I get confronted with an error message:
+Sometimes when I want to pull code or push my feature branch to the origin, I get confronted with an error message:

 ```
 remote: The organization has enabled or enforced SAML SSO.
 To access